 How are sperm produced?

 Sperm and testosterone are both produced in the testes.
 Sperm then pass slowly through a long coiled channel called the epididymis, where they mature so they can swim and penetrate an egg cell.
 They then travel via the vas deferens to the urethra, and out of the penis as they are ejaculated.

-A sperm’s structure includes the head, which contains the genetic material needed for fertilisation (or conception), and a tail for propulsion towards the female egg.
+A sperm’s structure includes a head, which contains the genetic material needed for fertilisation (or conception), and a tail for propulsion towards the female egg.
 The entire process of sperm formation takes about 72 days.
-Serious illness during this time can affect sperm quality and production for up to three months.

 It is also clear that healthy men produce healthy sperm.
-Smoking and recreational drugs upset sperm quality, and men who are overweight or who work in toxic environments are more likely to have reduced quality semen.
+Smoking and recreational drugs negatively impact sperm quality, and men who are overweight or who work in chemically toxic environments are more likely to have reduced semen quality.

-Men’s reproductive health is also affected by age.
+A man’s sperm quality is also affected by his age.
 After the age of 40, a greater number of DNA abnormalities occur in sperm.